 The 31st of March is a special and bittersweet date for house music fans all over the world.
-I still remember exactly where I was in Chicago two years ago when the city and the world were hit with the heart-breaking news that Frankie Knuckles, The Godfather of House, had passed away due to complications linked to a diabetes conditions.
+I still remember exactly where I was in Chicago in 2014 when the city and the world were hit with the heart-breaking news that Frankie Knuckles, The Godfather of House, had passed away due to complications linked to a diabetes condition.

-At first the date became symbol of loss, but it has since evolved to a day of celebration for the immense legacy Frankie has left behind.
+Just like August 25th, the anniversary of Knuckle’s passing has evolved into a day of celebration, with House Music fans honoring the immense legacy Frankie has left behind.
 His contributions to the world of dance and electronic music span four decades.
 Frankie was born in the Bronx in New York City and later moved to Chicago, following his work with the influential Larry Levan – a childhood friend and fellow DJ.
-He played a pivotal role in the development and popularization of house music in Chicago in the late 70’s and early 80’s, his impact continuing right up until the sad day of his passing as a world-touring DJ and resident at the iconic Smart Bar Chicago.
+He played a pivotal role in the development and popularization of house music in Chicago in the late ’70s and early ’80s, his impact continuing right up until the sad day of his passing as a world-touring DJ and resident at the iconic Smart Bar Chicago.

 Last year, two special celebrations in Frankie’s honor were held at Gramaphone Records and Smart Bar Chicago, both broadcast by Boiler Room with music by The Black Madonna, Hyperactive, Derrick Carter, Michael Serafini, Gene Farris, Mike Dunn, Jamie 3:26, Andrew Emil, Alan King and Elbert Phillips.
 Energetic, electric, passionate and bustling with emotions, both events were both a tribute and a party in his honor.
 The poster from that day hangs in my living room and will forever be a part of my home.